ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 ..  note::

-    Cues managed by ``Axis`` should never be modified directly by application code.
+    Cues managed by ``Axis`` must not be modified directly by application code.

 ..  code-block:: javascript